awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 + ALTER ANY EVENT SESSION
 + ALTER ANY SERVER AUDIT
 + ALTER RESOURCES
-+ ALTER SETTINGS \(You can use the DB Parameter Group APIs to modify parameters\.
-For more information, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
++ ALTER SETTINGS \(you can use the DB parameter group API operations to modify parameters; for more information, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\)
 + AUTHENTICATE SERVER
 + CONTROL\_SERVER
 + CREATE DDL EVENT NOTIFICATION